Zhavanet/E7WyvernRunner/README.md

   - First tests showed that Cr is detemined relative to the fastest hero and 1% cr becomes that hero's speed devided by 100
   - Testing and modelising cr bar was succesfull and turn order count was also implemented

-- Project will be migrated to AWS EC2 and will most likely support a DB implemntation
+- Project will be migrated to AWS EC2 and will most likely support a DB implemntation as well as being redone in JS

 Team :
   - Winver